CaninoDev/plenary.nvim/README.md

 `plenery.scandir` is fast recursive file operations.
 It is similar to unix `find` or `fd` in that it can do recursive scan over a given directory, or a set of directories.

-It offers a wide range of opts for limiting the depth, show hidden and more. `plenary.scan_dir` can be ran synchronously and asynchronously and offers `on_insert(file, typ)` and `on_exit(files)` callbacks. `on_insert(file, typ)` is available for both while `on_exit(files)` is only available for async.
+It offers a wide range of opts for limiting the depth, show hidden and more. `plenary.scan_dir` can be run synchronously or asynchronously.
+It offers `on_insert(file, typ)` and `on_exit(files)` callbacks. `on_insert(file, typ)` is available for both synchronous or asynchronous calls while `on_exit(files)` is only available for asynchronous calls.

 ```lua
 local scan = require'plenary.scandir`
 scan.scan_dir('.', { hidden = true, depth = 2 })
 ```

-This module also offers `ls -la` sync and async functions that will return a formated string for all files in the directory.
+This module also offers `ls -la` sync and async functions that will return a formatted string for all files in the directory.
 Why?
 Just for fun

 ### plenary.context_manager